apache/predictionio/examples/scala-parallel-recommendation-custom-query/README.md

 First off all you have to import your events to the pio event server.

-You can use ImportDataScript.scala to import users, movies and rate events from [movielenses database](http://grouplens.org/datasets/movielens/)
+You can use ImportDataScript.scala to import users, movies and rate events from [movielenses database](http://grouplens.org/datasets/movielens/).
+Make sure that data files are in `UTF-8` encoding.

 This command line tool accepts 2 args: